Ask for more than Ra

 Example: Same Sa but Different Bond Strength

-Take a look at the magnified surfaces above.
+Take a look at the magnified surfaces below.
 The substrate pictured in both images is a titanium coupon blasted with 50 µm aluminum oxide.
 The surface on the left was blasted at 225 m/s velocity with a 25 g/in² coverage.
 The surface on the right was blasted at 200 m/s velocity and 5 g/in² coverage.

 Both surfaces have the same Sa value of 1.3 µm, but the surface on the left has a 71% Sdr while the surface on the right has a 111% Sdr.
 Once again, the Sa is the same, but the surface textures vary enough to impact pull and peel tests.

-Go For Balance
+Go for Balance

 Each color on the surfaces above represents a surface height.
 The surface on the left features a large percentage of peaks, shown in red, compared to valleys in blue.
 Notice the surface on the right has an equal distribution of peaks (red) and valleys (blue).
 Most bonding applications require more developed surface and full coverage or a balanced percentage of peaks and valleys, which means a balanced distribution of color.
 This balance translates to more predictable bond strength results.